blooop/rockervsc/README.md

 ```

 will launch and attach vscode to the container with nvidia, x11, the current user id and git set up for you.

-## Motivation

-[Rocker](https://github.com/osrf/rocker) is an alternative to docker-compose that makes it easier to run containers with access to features of the local environment and add extra capabilities to existing docker images.
-I do most of my development in vscode with the devcontainers extension so this wrapper simplifies that workflow.
-I can easily spawn a vscode instance for any project with a rockerc.yaml file and have a near native development experience with all the nice-to-haves that rocker provides but still get the benefit of isolation.

 ## Caveats